Never let your dog swim in the ocean with an open wound. sharks can smell just one drop of blood to hone in on their next meal.

 The reward is a remote unspoiled beach connecting two historic provincetown lighthouses reached only by similar minded adventurers (and those aware of the ferry service).

 Plan to bring a pack with lots of water, snacks, sunscreen, and some cash (for the ferry, just in case).
+View beach safety tips for dogs.

 The trip begins off of Commercial Street in Provincetown.
 Your journey must be timed to start a few hours before low tide, as the first part of the trail passed over a dike that becomes increasingly submerged (aka impassable) as the tide rolls in.